appserver-io/appserver/README.md

 > Runs and tested on Windows 7 (32-bit) and higher!

 As we deliver the Windows appserver as a .jar file you can [download](http://appserver.io/get-started/downloads.html#windows), a installed Java Runtime Environment (or JDK that is) is a vital requirement for using it.
-If the JRE/JDK is not installed you have to do so first.
-You might get it from [Oracle's download page](<http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html>).
+If the JRE/JDK is not installed, you have to do so first.
+You can get the JRE from [Oracle's download page](<http://www.oracle.com/technetwork/java/javase/downloads/jre7-downloads-1880261.html>).
 If this requirement is met you can start the installation by simply double-clicking the .jar archive.

 ## Debian